SciDevs/jquerypluginchallenge/README.md

 A functional challenge for prospective future science frontend devs

 ## Instructions
-+ Create a sperate fork - then create a branch using with the following syntax `githubname-challenge`
 + Write a jquery plugin that will take an unorderlist of images and create a timed slideshow.
++ Create a seperate fork
++ Create a branch using with the following syntax `githubname-challenge`
++ Do not edit master
 + Send a pull request to the original repo with your branch

  ```